lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 {% include uncert_hopper_100.html %}

-> **Figure 7.** Grid of states applied to the ensemble dynamics trained with CRABS in the Hopper environment.
+> **Figure 7.** Grid of states applied to the ensemble of dynamics models trained with CRABS in the Hopper environment.

 ---------------
 #### References